 For example, Intercom can't handle billing or accounting for your company.
 But what it does do is make sure that when someone has an issue with your product or service and reaches out to you via email or chat, they're able to get a response faster than they would have otherwise.

 And if your support agents don't respond fast enough?
-Intercom will remind them later on that they haven't replied yet, so there's no chance of customer issues slipping through the cracks between messages without being noticed by someone on your team who can help them out.
+Intercom will remind them later on that they haven't replied yet, so there's no chance of customer issues slipping through the cracks between messages without being noticed by someone on your team.

 You can also extend the functionality of Intercom with various app integrations.
-We will look at integrations shortly, but first, let’s go over the best features native to Intercom and see what it can do right out of the box.
+We will look those shortly, but first, let’s go over the best features native to Intercom and see what it can do right out of the box.